inbo/tutorials/content/tutorials/r_keyring/index.md

 key_delete("diary-entry-1")
 ```

-And, for even more paranoia, delete your entire keyring:
+And, for even more paranoia and tracelessness, delete your entire keyring:

 ``` r
 keyring_delete("vault")